THERE WILL BE NO MAKE-UP TESTS for any reason. If you miss

 In the event of a fire alarm occuring during an examination,

-students will be asked to close their examination booklets, gather
+students will be asked to close their examination packets, gather

 their belongings and leave the room as expeditiously as possible,

-leaving their examination booklets on the tables where they were
+leaving their examination packets on the tables where they were

 working.
-The booklets will be gathered and graded as they are.
+The packets will be gathered and graded as they are.

 Unless the alarm proves to represent a bona fide emergency, there